Initial/Refresher Course "SMALLLITHIUMION"

 - State of Charge Limits for air transport of Lithium Ion Batteries

-- New Lithium Battery Class 9 label and the new lithium battery handling mark that took effect on January 1, 2019.
+- New Lithium Battery Class 9 label and the new lithium battery handling mark being phased in starting 2017

 - Prohibition of Lithium Ion Batteries, without equipment, on Passenger aircraft.

-- Number of small packages of lithium batteries per consignment limits.
+- New number of small packages of lithium batteries per consignment limits.

 This course INCLUDES required US DOT General Awareness and Security Awareness training.
 Students will be provided with an electronic manual that includes all course materials.